Quasisymmetric functions for nestohedra: Hopf algebra morphism

-Another Hopf algebra of building set $BSet$, which is a Hopf subalgebra of the chromatic Hopf algebra of hypergraphs is studied in \cite{GS}, \cite{GSJ}.
+\begin{remark} Another combinatorial Hopf algebra of building set $BSet$, which is a Hopf subalgebra of the chromatic Hopf algebra of hypergraphs is studied in \cite{GS}, \cite{GSJ}.
 As algebras $\mathcal{B}$ and $BSet$ are the same but the coalgebra structures are different.
+This is reflected in the fact that $BSet$ is cocommutative, in opposite to $\mathcal{B}$. \end{remark} \begin{remark} The algebra $\mathcal{B}$ has an additional structure of a differential algebra introduced in \cite{B}.
+The derivation is determined by for connected building set on $[n]$ and extended by Leibniz law $d(B_1B_2)=d(B_1)B_2+B_1d(B_2)$. \end{remark}